 Why have arrangement fees risen so much so quickly?

-That logic therefore remains that only those who can truly afford a mortgage will get one.
+That logic, then, remains that only those who can truly afford a mortgage will get one.

 In a roundabout way, this is not all bad news for self-employed people trying to get on the property ladder.

 “Oh, yes.
-The £1,500 fee.
+Your £1,500 arrangement fee.
 We’ll just pop that onto the end of your mortgage.
 You won’t feel a thing…”

 Even when mortgage interest rates were higher, introductory fixed rates were reasonable.
 Those who were enticed to remortgage may have a rude awakening when they step off their existing rate.

 Compounding the impact may be their inability to remortgage and end up stuck with a lender’s SVR.